sjg20/u-boot-concept/doc/develop/devicetree/control.rst

 containing the board ID for example), it possible to start with a generic DTB and then switch over to the right DTB after the detection.
 For this purpose, the platform code must call fdtdec_resetup().
-Based on the returned flag, the platform may have to re-initiliaze the DM subusystem using dm_uninit() and dm_init_and_scan().
+Based on the returned flag, the platform may have to re-initiliaze the DM subsystem using dm_uninit() and dm_init_and_scan().